2020 Taiwanese presidential election: Debates

 A single television debate was held on 29 December 2019 at 2 PM local time.
 Most of the themes discussed had already been elaborated upon by the candidates during the policy presentations in the weeks immediately prior to the debate.
 As usual, Cross-Strait relations was a focal point of conversation; the candidates also touched upon military spending, nuclear energy, labour relations, and special interests.
 Tsai reiterated her commitment to the cross-strait status quo, without "unnecessary provocations" or changes in policy.
 Han said he would protect the "sovereignty of the Republic of China".
 James Soong said that Taiwan has inherited Chinese culture and tradition but insists that any changes to the island's political status needed to be achieved via "democratic means."

 Han used the debate to paint Tsai variously as being at the mercy of the "New Tide" ultra-progressive wing of her own party, a dictatorial and autocratic figure as president, a leader unable to effectively control her allegedly corrupt subordinates, and a flip-flopper on the issue of cross-strait relations.
 Tsai said that Han did not have concrete policies of his own and focused undue attention on attacks against her.
 Tsai acknowledged the DPP's poor performance in the local elections of 2018 but reiterated her position that she was the best candidate to protect against perceived encroachment of sovereignty from the PRC; she repeatedly invoked One Country, Two Systems, suggesting that Han would accede to China's position on the issue, and in her closing remarks said "do not let Taiwan be the next Hong Kong".
 Tsai and Han each accused the other of using internet trolls, so-called "cyber armies", to smear the other.
-While Tsai attacked Han for being prejudiced towards marginalized groups, Han tried to brand Tsai as an out-of-touch elitist and himself an everyman who will happily go "have street food" with the common folk as president.
+While Tsai accused Han of being prejudiced towards marginalized groups, Han tried to brand Tsai as an out-of-touch elitist and himself an everyman who will happily go "have street food" with the common folk as president.
 James Soong attempted to strike a middle ground, repeating his support for the status quo in cross-strait relations, calling for mutual understanding with the mainland, and denying his own family's connections to mainland business interests.